Etunstel/KanyeToThe-Post-Deleter/README.md

 A Python script for mass-deleting all (deletable) posts from your account.
 Non-deletable posts will have their titles and OP message overwritten.

 Status: The basic functionality should be working currently, but it still needs additional testing.
 Add your user credentials in the "login_payload" variable in the login() function before running.
-Currently has a high time delay between requests for safety.
+Currently has a high time delay between HTTP requests for safety.

 TODO: